 In addition, the combination of in field stress caused by the weather conditions, and the fact that some crops were harvested later than normal (to allow more time for them to grow), is likely to mean an increase in the volume of materials encountering an early dormancy break.
 This has significant implications for sprouting, which will lead to increased weight loss from stored tubers, increased sugars and will particularly impact on long term storage.

-Similar weather conditions have been observed across mainland Europe, and it will limit surplus materials available for import.
-The lack of a definitive position on potato and potato seed importation, post-EU exit on 29 March 2019 only adds to the challenges that we face.
+Similar adverse weather conditions were observed across many parts of mainland Europe, and this will limit surplus materials available for import.
+The lack of a definitive position on potato and potato seed importation, post-EU exit on 29 March 2019 only adds to the challenges faced by the sector.

 Notes for editors